The 2020 Tulsa World legislative agenda: Tulsa World editorial

 It has been more than a decade since retired teachers, police officers, firefighters, judges and others have gotten a pension increase, which they now need and deserve.
 That said, such increases must be fully funded through appropriations.
 We can’t afford to dig the same hole we just got out of.

-Between fiscal year 2008 and FY2019, the Legislature cuts funding to state colleges and universities by more than $277 million.
+Between fiscal year 2008 and FY2019, the Legislature cut funding to state colleges and universities by more than $277 million.
 Last year, higher education appropriations rose slightly, but the real damage has never been repaired.
-Top priorities for money should be fully funding concurrent education program for high school juniors and seniors and fulfilling the state’s portion of privately funded endowed professorships.
+Top priorities should be fully funding concurrent education for high school juniors and seniors and fulfilling the state’s portion of privately funded endowed professorships.

 Fully insured Oklahomans deserve protection against unanticipatable out-of-network charges when they go to hospitals covered by their insurance networks.
 Other states have figured out a way to protect patients without undercutting insurance companies or medical providers, and Oklahoma can too.